 Benefits of Using Mycorrhizae

 Generally speaking, the more depleted the soil, the greater the increase in survival and growth as a result of mycorrhizal inoculation.
-Mikro-Tek’s large-scale field demonstrations in the Canada’s commercial forestry sector resulted in average growth increases of 25%.
+Mikro-Tek’s large-scale field demonstrations in Canada’s commercial forestry sector resulted in average growth increases of 25%.
 In Chile, where trees were planted on marginal land with depleted soils in a mountainous terrain, the data collected from one million seedlings (three tree species), showed average first year growth increases of up to 83% as a result of mycorrhizal inoculation, compared to identical seedlings which were not treated.

 Since more than 90% of all trees and plants form these beneficial microbial associations this technology has applications in many large and diverse markets internationally, including forestry, land reclamationLong-term field studies have demonstrated that land management practices such as restoring degraded lands and modifying tilling practices can increase the amount of carbon sequestered in the soil.
 Under contract with Sustainable Development Technology Canada, Mikro-Tek collected field data in the agricultural and reclamation sectors to qualify and verify the inoculation technology’s ability to increase soil organic carbon sequestration.